-The other menu options in the popup menu, "Convert to ASCII" and "Convert to Excel" can be used to export the data from the (binary) file with extension .IRR to a textfile (.txt) or to a file that can be opened with Excel (.xls).
+The other menu options in the popup menu, "Convert to ASCII" and "Convert to Excel" can be used to export the data from the (binary) file with extension \.IRR to a textfile (\.txt) or to a file that can be opened with Excel (\.xls).

 The "Remove from Chart" menu option clears the saved spectrum.

 At the right side of the button bar, the integration time and number of scans to average can be changed.
-The Auto Configure Integration time button can be used to let AvaSoft search for integration time such that the maximum output in scope mode (A/D Counts) will be around 14500 counts.
+The Auto Configure Integration time button can be used to let AvaSoft search for integration time such that the maximum output in scope mode (A/D Counts) is around 90% of the full ADC scale (14750 counts for the 14bit ADC, 59000 counts for the 16bit ADC).
 Do not forget to save a new dark spectrum (black button) after changing the integration time.